Crossover conundrum: Nissan Qashqai vs Hyundai Tucson vs Kia Sportage vs Peugeot 3008

 All of these models use more or less the same formula to provide practical family transport.
 But which one should you choose?
 Currently, the Nissan still reigns supreme in terms of popularity.
 The new version has added just enough new style and tech to ensure it remains the go-to choice for many.

 But for those after something a little more individual, the Tucson is the better option.
 Its stunning looks and impressive interior are really exceptional for a car in this class.
 The Sportage is for those that value the Tucson’s practicality, but want styling that’s a little more muted.

 The Peugeot is the oldest of the bunch but still competitive.
 It’s comfortable, good looking and still has the best looking interior.
 Which one you prefer is still ultimately down to your personal preference.
 Us?
 It’s a close on, but rather predictably we’d go for the Qashqai.
 Why?

 When it comes to a family car, price always comes into the equation, and there’s currently Qashqai leasing offers for less than £200 per month – that’s amazing value for such a smart all-new model.
-The Tucson and 3008 are both still affordable, but will cost you more.
-As for the Sportage, we’ll have to wait and see.

 But for a seriously affordable family car that’s packed full of tech, looks great and offers great practicality, you can’t go wrong with the Qashqai.
 Prices obviously vary depending on trim and time, and are subject to change.
 If you’re ready to start comparing prices on any of these crossovers, just click on the buttons below.